 You register via the website MassTaxConnect.
 (See a link to the how-to tutorial videos below.)

 When and how do I remit the tax?

 When: as of April 1, 2021, the tax is due to the state via MassTaxConnect by the 30th of the month after your guests’ departures.
 So, for example, if you have three rental parties who depart in July, all their taxes will be due by August 30.

 How: to remit the tax, go to MassTaxConnect, log in, and look for the “Make a Payment” link in the “Room Occupancy Consolidated” section.

 What form of payment will the Department of Revenue accept?

-Payment can be made by electronic transfer from your checking or savings account, but if you pay by debit or credit card, there is a 2.35% convenience fee.
+Payment can be made by electronic transfer from your checking or savings account.
+Otherwise, if you pay by debit or credit card, there is a 2.35% convenience fee.

 What specifically do I make a payment for on the 30th of the month?

 You would remit the tax for the taxable rentals that you had the previous month.
 The taxes remitted would include state excise and any local option excise, including the 2.75% Water Protection Fund excise.
 The state will retain its 5.7% and remit the balance to your town.